What is better, one tracker for all projects, one tracker per project?

 Create one tracker for each issue "type" that you need to represent.
 For example, here on Redmine you have "Feature", "Defect" and "Patch".

 At my work we have "Bug", "Feature" and "Internal Task", but we only apply the first two to projects that cover our products, and only use the last tracker for our single project dedicated to internal company tasks, eg, install firewall, reorganise shared document storage, ...

 I wouldn't recommend creating a tracker for each project.

-RE: What is better, one tracker for all projects, one tracker per project? - Added by Jason Morris about 10 years ago
+RE: What is better, one tracker for all projects, one tracker per project? - Added by Jason Morris over 10 years ago

 Thanks for the advise.
 I have set up my trackers as you suggested and will give it a go.
 I like it so far.

 Is there an easy way to transfer all tickets from one tracker to another one from within the UI?
 I see there is a way to do it one at a time, but that is a little time consuming.